rchaganti/PSConfDrive/README.md

 One of my sessions at PowerShell Conference EU 2018 is around using SHiPS.
 In the process of creating different demos for this session, I started implementing PS drives for several different things.
 One such module I created enables the ability to browse PowerShell Conference EU 2018 agenda as a PowerShell drive.
 I have an intial draft of this module at https://github.com/rchaganti/PSConfDrive.

 ## How to install the module?
-Since this is still a very early version of the module, you need to download the [zip archive](https://github.com/rchaganti/PSConfDrive/archive/master.zip) of the GitHub repository and extract it to a folder represented by `$env:PSModulePath`.
-You will require the SHiPS module as well.
+You can download the module from the official PowerShell Gallery now!

+	Install-Module -Name PSConfDrive -Force

+You will also need the SHiPS module.
 This can be downloaded from the PowerShell Gallery.

     Install-Module -Name SHiPS -Force